Archives of the Future

 More

-Due to big data’s volume and variety, coding proficiency and machine learning tools become part and parcel of the new humanities.
-Every week 28 billion photos are uploaded to Google Photos.
-YouTube is a repository of an estimated 95,000 years of video.
-Cultural analytics is a necessity for navigating binary large objects of this large scale.
-Big Data Studies…
+Due to big data’s volume and variety, coding proficiency and machine learning are becoming part and parcel of the new humanities.
+Every week, 28 billion photos are uploaded to Google Photos, and YouTube hosts more than an estimated 100,000 years…

 More